 For a minor in Social Welfare, a student completes 18 credits in the following courses with a grade of C- or better.
-While there are no prerequisites for these courses, the following sequence is preferred: SW 225, SW 231 and SW 235 can be taken concurrently.
+While there are no prerequisites for these courses, the following sequence is preferred.
+Note that SW 231 and SW 235 can be taken concurrently.

-- · SW 101 Introduction to Social Welfare and Social Work - SW 225 Issues in Social Work Practice - · SW 231 Human Behavior and the Social Environment - · SW 235 Diversity and Privilege - · SW 360 Practice I: Social Work with Individuals - · SW 385 Social Work with Communities and Organizations
+- SW 101 Introduction to Social Welfare and Social Work - · SW 231 Human Behavior and the Social Environment - · SW 235 Diversity and Privilege - · SW 360 Practice I: Social Work with Individuals - · SW 375 Practice II: Social Work with Groups and Families - · SW 385 Social Work with Communities and Organizations

 Clarke University's MSW program will accept 15 credits from the minor, if students achieve a B or higher in the courses.
-This reduces the program's 64 credit requirement for the MSW to 52 credits.
+This reduces the program's 57 credit requirement for the MSW to 42 credits.